Edgar Leonard

 Edgar Welch Leonard (June 19, 1881 – October 7, 1948) was a Harvard graduate and male tennis player from the United States.

-He is best known for his gold medal at the St. Louis Olympics (1904) in the men's doubles event, partnering Beals Wright.
-In the men's singles event he won a bronze medal.
+He is best known for his gold medal at the St. Louis Olympics (1904) in the men's doubles event, with partner Beals Wright.
+In the men's singles event, he won a bronze medal.

 Leonard reached the semifinals of the U.S. National Championships in 1904 and the quarterfinals in 1901 and 1906.

+At the Cincinnati Open in 1904, Leonard was a singles quarterfinalist and a doubles finalist (with Beals Wright).